Vyral/base-template/_posts/2018-05-07-new-and-exciting-announcements.md

 {% include pullquote.html %}

 In addition to this announcement, we’d like to introduce you to the newest member of our team, Ruth Cavanah. **Ruth has become a great addition to our team.** She's been adjusting seamlessly into her permanent role as a showing agent while also temporarily covering for another team member, Heather, who is away on maternity leave.
-Ruth will be out every day previewing and showing properties for us, which will enable us to see homes the minute they hit the market and meet with you so you can get the first look at them.&nbsp;
+Ruth will be out every day previewing and showing properties for us, which will enable us to see homes the minute they hit the market and meet with you so you can get the first look at them.

 We’re excited to have Ruth on board.
 You can reach her by calling 805-990-8900 or emailing ruth@radkeagency.com.

 As always, if you have any questions or you’re thinking of buying or selling a home in our market, don’t hesitate to reach out to us.
-We’d be glad to help you.<br>&nbsp;
+We’d be glad to help you.<br>